ekral/Utb.PizzaKiosk/README.md

 **Context: Cart Interaction:**

 1. Adding Pizzas to Cart:
-   - After configuring pizza’s configuration, the **costumer** wants to add pizzas and their configurations to the cart.
+   - After configuring pizza’s configuration, the **costomer** wants to add pizzas and their configurations to the cart.
 2. Removing Pizzas from Cart
-   - Alternatively, if **the costumer** decides, they want to delete all pizzas and their configuration from the cart.
+   - Alternatively, if **the costomer** decides, they want to delete all pizzas and their configuration from the cart.

 **Context: Order**